 1 | Remember that you are in control of what you do and how you look.

 It really is, ultimately, up to you to decide how you want to dress.
 I understand that pleasing a spouse, partner, significant other or friend might be a consideration.

 When my husband was with me, I loved him so much that I always considered his opinions or preferences when I chose my clothes and outfits.
 But, the bottom line was that I ultimately needed to please myself, too, as well as him.
 And he wanted it that way.

 2 | Make sure that you are comfortable from head to toe

 Whether you are going casual and hanging around the house, heading out to run errands or dolling it up for an evening out, make sure that you are comfortable from head to toe.
 And that means more than just making sure your clothes fit comfortably.

 3 | If you’re doubting the choices, the look, the vibe, even the hair…STOP and do something about it.
 Change whatever it is that is not pleasing to you, because if you don’t it will affect everything you do for the duration of the activity.

 Give yourself the gift of self-care, knowledge and renewed confidence with The Fashion Cure, an email series course that will take you by the hand (well, in a manner of speaking ) and give you the tools and resources to rediscover your Personal Style in midlife.

 Take a look in the mirror and make sure you are satisfied and comfortable with what you see.
 No…your body shape is probably not ‘perfect’, your hair might need a trim, the reflection may remind you that it’s time to start working out again…but this is YOU.
 Wear the clothes that reflect your style, make you happy and feeling good.
-Remember these self confidence tips.
-Dress to please yourself!
+When it comes to self confidence for women, dress to please yourself!
 You’ll not regret it.